-- 1. If payment is collected, a Receipt for any form of payment (e.g. cash, credit card, check, etc.) is given to the payer.
-Receipt must be pre-numbered and written in duplicate.
-Void receipts are marked as such and kept in the book. - 2.
-Payments received in the mail are opened by the SASA and entered into a cash receipts log along with any receipts collected directly, as noted above. - 3.
-Duplicate receipts and checks are given to the Fiscal Manager and copies are made of the checks. - 4.
-The deposit slip is prepared in duplicate by the Fiscal manage. - 5.
-The fiscal manager take the deposits to the bank. - 6.
-When the bank statement is received, it is reviewed by the GB Treasurer.
+- 1. If payment is collected, a Receipt for any form of payment (e.g. cash, credit card, check, etc.) is given to the payer via Square. - 2.
+Payments received in the mail are opened by the AM and entered into a cash receipts log along with any receipts collected directly, as noted above. - 3.
+Duplicate receipts and checks are given to the AM and copies are made of the checks. - 4.
+The deposit slip is prepared in duplicate by the AM. - 5.
+The AM takes the deposits to the bank. - 6.
+The AM posts regular deposits and Square deposits to Quickbooks at the end of each month. - 7.
+The ED prints the bank statement monthly and the School Operations Coordinator (SOC) to reconcile in Quickbooks.